Lisawww/out-of-memory/_posts/📄 2025-05-17-debugging-with-streamlit-in-snowflake.md

 ---

 If you’re reading this and thinking "wait, I want one," I’m happy to share more.
 Or help you build your own.
+I included the updater script with an example app (I don't think it's runnable) at [streamlit-in-snowflake-hacks](https://github.com/Lisawww/out-of-memory/blob/main/streamlit-in-snowflake-hacks), just because I'm feeling good about it.

 In the meantime: Streamlit + scripts + chaos = joy.